 In order to allow multiple miners to pool their computing power at one point, it is necessary to have a server to serve as a link.
 It may sound ironic that a decentralized technology like blockchain relies on a centralized service.
 But there are good reasons for this: keep pace with block production and allow profits for the little ones.

 The most common cooperative mining server software is Bitcoin's own official service, the bitcoind.
 Other fairly common softwares are BFG Miner, p2pool, ecoinpool o stratum.
 In any of these cases the operation is basically the same.

 First, the service software to be used is installed, for example, bitcoind.
 This service is configured in such a way that you can listen to the connections that come from the Internet to your server.
 In this way, a communication channel can be opened between the miners and the cooperative mining server.
 At this point, each miner must have a registered account so that the server can give him access to the service.
 But not only that, the registry also serves to distribute the profits from mining among those who are part of the pool.

 - Send correctly resolved blocks to the network.

 - Carry out the accounting of solved blocks and the work contributed by the miners.

 - Finally, send the corresponding profit to the miners in the pool.

 Mining software (Client)

-Each mining software has different characteristics and supports.
-Miners must correctly choose the mining software that matches the characteristics of the mining pool they will join.
+Each mining software has different features and supports.
+Miners must correctly choose the mining software that fits the characteristics of the mining pool they will join.
 The work of a mining software is simple.
-This will connect to the cooperative or pool mining server, receive the information and start solving the riddle of the given block.
-Once it finds the answer to the block it sends it and continues its work helping to solve the next block.
+This will connect to the cooperative or pool mining server, receive the information and begin to solve the puzzle of the given block.
+Once it finds the answer to the block, it sends it and continues with its work helping to solve the next block.